songkick/replaceinfiles/README.md

-    -s, --source <glob>            glob to files to be updated -d, --dest-pattern <path>      pattern to output files -o, --output-path <path>       path to output report file default: stdout -S, --silent                   do not output anything
+    -s, --source <glob>            glob to files to be updated -d, --dest-pattern <path>      pattern to output files -o, --output-path <path>       path to output report file default: stdout -S, --silent                   do not output report
     -r, --replace-map-path <path>  path to replace map json, default: stdin -e, --encoding <string>        used for both read and write, default "utf-8"
 ```